jweezy24/760midterm_studying/README.md

 The most common value of $n$ is usually $10$.
 One could also apply the stratified sampling technique described in the prior subsection.
 This would assure that the distributions of the data would be preserved upon creating the subsets.
-Cross validation makes efficent use of the dataset which is one of the reasons why it is so commonly used.
+Cross validation makes efficient use of the dataset which is one of the reasons why it is so commonly used.
-It is important to note here that these stratedgies evaluate the **learning method** rather than the hypothesis.
+It is important to note here that these strategies evaluate the **learning method** rather than the hypothesis.
 The last statement is shrouded in abstract terms so to simplify it, we are evaluating training rather than evaluating the model itself.
-As in, these stratedgies are designed to examine how different training data changes the model rather than examining how well the model will do once applied to unseen data.
+As in, these strategies are designed to examine how different training data changes the model rather than examining how well the model will do once applied to unseen data.

 ##### Learning Curves